alexandre97costa/bootstrap5extras/README.md

 ## Individual Corner Radius

 Bootstrap has a special nomenclature for each of an element's sides.
-This file uses those names in our acronyms, and works just like the `margin` and `padding` utilities.
+This file uses those names in its' acronyms, and works just like the `margin` and `padding` utilities.
 To recap: Top, Bottom, Start and End are the names of each side of an element.
 Therefore, the corners are named after a mix of the two sides they belong to.
 For example, the top left corner's name is `ts`, which stands for `top` and `start`.

 Here are the different corners explicitly: